microsoft/FluidFramework/packages/dds/tree/docs/user-facing/array-merge-semantics.md

 If the edits are sequenced in increasing order (i.e., edit 1, edit 2, edit 3), then the resulting state will be `[X, Y, R, S, A, B]`.

+### Noteworthy Implications

+Creating and edit that inserts items before or after an existing item in an array will not necessarily insert next two that item.
+For example, inserting item X at the start of array `[Y, Z]` does not guarantee that X and Y will both appear together (in that order) if other users make concurrent edits to the array.

+Example 1: concurrent insert
+* Starting state: `[Y, Z]`
+* Alice's edit: insert A at the start of the array.
+* Bob's edit: insert X at the start of the array.
+If Alice's edit is sequenced before Bob's, then the result will be `[X, A, Y, Z]`.

+Example 2: concurrent remove
+* Starting state: `[Y, Z]`
+* Alice's edit: remove Y.
+* Bob's edit: insert X at the start of the array.
+No matter the order in which these edits are sequenced, the result will be `[X, Z]`.

+Example 3: concurrent move
+* Starting state: `[Y, Z]`
+* Alice's edit: move Y after Z.
+* Bob's edit: insert X at the start of the array.
+No matter the order in which these edits are sequenced, the result will be `[X, Z, Y]` as opposed to `[Z, X, Y]` which one might have expected if they thought of the insertion as happening "before Y".

+The takeaway from these examples is that while it's tempting to think of an insertion as occurring before or after an existing item, that doesn't quite match the merge semantics we have implemented.
+If you find yourself wishing for different merge semantics please reach out to the Fluid team.

 ## Specifying the Set of (Re)Moved Items

 Each move or remove operations affects a specific set of array items.